krazybluemonkey/alphapatch/README.md

 A jar mod for infdev 20100624 that forward ports 20100618's use of the alpha level format.

 This will **not load zone format worlds.**
-It also does **not** add any compression so world files will still be relatively huge.

 To install, get the latest appropriate version from [Releases](https://github.com/krazybluemonkey/infmod-alphapatch/releases)